Army civilian budget analyst helps to keep multifunctional all hazards command ready

+ABERDEEN PROVING GROUND, Md. – A U.S. Army civilian budget analyst helps to keep the U.S. military’s premier multifunctional all hazards command funded and ready.

-DeMond M. Robinson (left), a budget analyst with the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE), talks with Emelie Herold-Webber (right), the deputy Assistant Chief of Staff for Resource Management (G8) for 20th CBRNE Command.
-Robinson was selected as the command Civilian of the Quarter for the 1st quarter of Fiscal Year 2023.
-U.S. Army photo by Marshall R. Mason.
+DeMond M. Robinson, a budget analyst with the 20th Chemical, Biological, Radiological, Nuclear, Explosives (CBRNE), was selected as the command Civilian of the Quarter for the 1st quarter of Fiscal Year 2023.

+Providing financial support of the 20th CBRNE Command is a big job since the multifunctional and deployable command has units on 19 bases in 16 states.

+The 20th CBRNE Command is home to 75 percent of the U.S. Army’s Explosive Ordnance Disposal (EOD) technicians and Chemical, Biological, Radiological, Nuclear (CBRN) specialists, as well as the 1st Area Medical Laboratory, CBRNE Analytical and Remediation Activity, five Weapons of Mass Destruction Coordination Teams and three Nuclear Disablement Teams.

 |Date Taken: